3mdeb/news-and-ideas/blog/content/post/2021-02-23-OSF_vs_OCP_OSF.md

 is a great challenge that only a few companies in the world can complete, let alone to maintain it in good shape and to meet all the OCP OSF certification requirements to enter this new [rapidly growing market][7].
-However: we at [3mdeb][8] - being the [licensed provider][9] for quality Coreboot consulting services and Independent BIOS Vendor (IBV) for [Dasharo][10] coreboot-based firmware - are surely more than capable of helping your company to pull this off!
+However: we at [3mdeb][8] - being the [licensed provider][9] for quality coreboot consulting services and Independent BIOS Vendor (IBV) for [Dasharo][10] coreboot-based firmware - are surely more than capable of helping your company to pull this off!
 Feel free to [book a call with us][11] or drop us an e-mail at <contact@3mdeb.com>, and